drumee/.github/profile/README.md

 #### Install using Docker compose file
 The easiest way to use Drumee is to follow [the installation documentation here](https://github.com/drumee/docker-compose)
 #### Install using Debian Packages
-If you prefere to install on a Bare Metal Server or Virtual Machine, please [head to this manual](https://github.com/drumee/docker-compose)
+To install on Bare Metal Server follow [the installation documentation here](https://github.com/drumee/debian-hosted)

 # General Principles
 ## Technical Architecture